-Good Manufacturing Practices (GMP) regulations serve as the compass guiding the pharmaceutical and medical device industries toward quality, safety, and compliance.
-Among the critical elements of GMP compliance are the labels that accompany products and materials throughout their lifecycle.
-Understanding the various types of labels used in GMP regulations is essential for ensuring product integrity and patient safety.
+GMP regulations guide pharmaceutical and medical device industries toward quality, safety, and compliance.
+Labels play a critical role in this process by identifying products and materials throughout their lifecycle.
+Understanding the different types of labels used in GMP environments is key to protecting product integrity and patient safety.

 Batch Labels